 Medicines taken by mouth to treat hair growth take 3-9 months to work fully.
 You need then to carry on taking them, otherwise hair growth will come back (recur).
 Removing hair by the methods above (shaving, etc) may be advised whilst waiting for a medicine to work.

 The treatments used for acne in women with PCOS are no different to the usual treatments for acne.
-The combined oral contraceptive pills, especially Dianette®, often help to improve acne.
-See separate leaflets called Acne, Topical Treatments For Acne and Antibiotic Tablets for Acne for more details.
+The COC pills, especially Dianette®, often help to improve acne.
+See the separate leaflets called Acne and Acne Treatments which covers topical treatments and antibiotic tablet treatment for acne.

 Treating period problems